 Once you’ve purchased Disney Genie+, when can you start using it to book ride return times?

-At Disneyland, you can start booking Genie+ attractions at the very moment you scan your ticket to enter a park for the morning.
-This is similar to how MaxPass operated.
-(Note that the rules are different at Walt Disney World where everyone can start Genie+ bookings at 7:00 am daily.)
+At Disneyland, you can start booking Genie+ attractions as soon as you have scanned your ticket to enter a park for the morning (if you haven’t pre-purchased Genie+ for the length of your ticket you’ll have to purchase it first).
+This is similar to how MaxPass operated but different than the Genie+ rules at Walt Disney World where everyone can start Genie+ bookings from any location at 7:00 am daily.

-It’s important to note that Genie+ will offer you a 1 hour window for the next available time to ride the attraction.
+It’s important to note that Genie+ offers you a 1 hour window for the next available time to ride the attraction.
 You can’t select a time.
 It’s possible that the time offered may overlap with a dining reservation you have (or an individual Lightning Lane a la carte purchase).
-As a guest, you need to watch and make sure that you can actually return in the window given before you book (or be prepared to cancel if for some reason you can’t).
+As a guest, you need to watch and make sure that you can actually return in the window given before you book or be prepared to cancel if for some reason you can’t.
+The system does have a grace period of 5 minutes early and 15 minutes late, so that gives you a little more flexibility.

-6. When and how can I purchase and book rides available only as individual Lightning Lane a la carte attractions?
+6. When and how can I purchase rides with individual Lightning Lane entrance selection?

-If you wish to purchase a la carte attractions offering Lightning Lane, that process at Disneyland is same day only.
-You will purchase and book at the same time, unlike Genie+ which can be purchased earlier than booking starts.
+If you wish to purchase a la carte attractions offering Lightning Lane, that process at Disneyland is same day only too.
+You purchase and book at the same time, unlike Genie+ which can be purchased before your trip as a new ticket add-on.
 Individual Lightning Lane sales at Disneyland only open up once you’ve scanned your ticket and entered a park for the morning (again, this is different than at Walt Disney World).

 7. Can I modify or cancel Lightning Lane reservations I’ve made?

-For rides that you have booked using individual attraction selection, you cannot modify, cancel, or get a refund on a Lightning Lane reservation.
+For rides that you have booked using Individual Lightning Lane selection, you cannot modify, cancel, or get a refund on a Lightning Lane reservation.
 All sales on those three rides are final.
-So book your times carefully given the expense of these attractions.
+So purchase carefully given the expense of these attractions.

 Genie+ itself also isn’t refundable but you can absolutely cancel Lightning Lane ride return windows you have booked with Genie+.
 So if a return time no longer works for your schedule or you simply decide you want to ride something else more than what you have booked, cancel away.